mecid/mecid.github.io/_posts/2020-12-17-hero-animations-in-swiftui.md

 ![hero-animation](/public/hero2.mp4)

 #### Conclusion
 Today we learned about implementing hero animations in SwiftUI using the *matchedGeometryEffect* view modifier.
 I love how easy we can achieve this effect in SwiftUI.
-Unfortunately, it doesn't work between different views inside navigation links, but I hope to see this working during the next iteration of SwiftUI.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this article.
 Thanks for reading, and see you next week!